Getting your Netezza System Back in Minutes After a Disaster

-Disasters happen and there are many recent headlined examples of extended outages affecting businesses because of natural disasters or hardware failure.
+Disasters happen and there are many recent headlined examples of extended outages affecting businesses because of natural disasters, cyber-attacks or hardware failure.
 If you've not done so already take a stab at calculating just the wage bill of IT and sales and marketing professionals whose work would be interrupted by an extended outage.
 If, for example, you have 200 users of your data warehouse appliance earning an annual salary of 100k your daily wage bill is about $54k.
 Add to that the work they do which may generate millions of dollars of annual revenue from direct marketing campaigns or pricing price optimization.

 If your Netezza system is mission critical for providing services to other organizations, you may also be facing financial penalties for not meeting SLA’s.
 Government penalties for any breach of regulatory requirements such as GDPR, and litigation settlements are very real financial drains.
 And for companies dealing in physical products, depleted inventory is a significant risk.
 It is easy to see, therefore, how the true cost of a long outage can very quickly turn into millions.
 Here’s an interesting link for estimating those costs.